 The Best Practices Jury shall review evaluation by the TAC to select those initiatives deserving of the “Water for Life” Best Practices Award.

 The decisions of the Jury should normally be taken unanimously; if the Jury does not reach unanimity in favour of any of the candidatures submitted, it should take its decision by a simple majority of the members present.
-In the event of a tie, the President vote would decide.
+In the event of a tie, the President's vote will decide.

 The TAC will first apply the following general criteria in reviewing applications: